-- (a) The requirements of this chapter apply to all owners and operators of underground storage tank systems as defined in §50103 except as otherwise provided in paragraphs (b) and (c) of this section.
-Any UST system listed in paragraph (c) of this section must meet the requirements of §50102. - (1) UST systems that store fuel solely for emergency power generators, wastewater treatment tank systems, airport hydrant fuel distribution systems, and UST systems with field constructed tanks must begin meeting the requirements this Chapter according to the following schedule:
+- (a) The requirements of this chapter apply to all owners and operators of underground storage tank systems as defined in §50103 except as otherwise provided in paragraphs (b) and (c) of this section. - (1) UST systems that store fuel solely for emergency power generators, wastewater treatment tank systems, airport hydrant fuel distribution systems, and UST systems with field-constructed tanks must begin meeting the requirements of this Chapter as follows: - (i) UST systems installed on or before [effective date of rule] must meet the schedule in the following table.

-Type of UST system Subchapter(s) Effective Date UST systems that store fuel 5 [Insert Effective Date 1 year solely for emergency power after Effective Date] generators 2, 3, 4, 6, 7, 8, 9 [Insert Effective Date of Regulation] Airport hydrant fuel distribution systems; UST systems with field-constructed 0 4 5 [Insert Date 3 years after Effective Date] tanks; and wastewater treatment tank systems 3, 6, 7, 8, 9 [Insert Effective Date of Regulation]
+Type of UST system Subchapter(s) Effective Date

+UST systems that store fuel 5 [Insert Effective Date 1 year

+solely for emergency power after Effective Date]

+generators 2, 3, 4, 6, 7, 8, 9 [Insert Effective Date of

+Regulation]

+Airport hydrant fuel distribution systems and UST systems with field- constructed tanks.
+[Insert Date 3 years after

+2 and 4 Effective Date]

+3, 6, 7, 8, 9 Insert Effective Date of

+Regulation]

+See phase in schedule in

+5 §50151(c)